c4a-ri/dialbb/README.md

 ## Documents

 Please refer to the [document](https://c4a-ri.github.io/dialbb/document-en/build/html/) for detailed specification and the way of application development.
+(If this README is not for a released version, please download the [document for the same version as this README](docs/files/document-en.zip).)

 ## Citation